It’s important that any breast changes are investigated by your doctor as soon as possible.

 Breast changes that should be investigated by your doctor include:

-You should learn what your breasts normally look and feel like.
+People of all ages should learn what their breasts normally look and feel like.
 There is no right or wrong way to do this.

-In between breast screens, you should see your doctor if you notice any changes to the normal look and feel of your breasts.
-You should see your doctor even if the changes you notice aren’t on this list.
+You should see your doctor if you notice any changes to the normal look and feel of your breasts, even if you have had a breast screen.
+If you notice any changes to your breasts that are not on this list, speak to your doctor.